-The benefits of reusing an active well are that the well location is known and can be accessed easily.
-No additional work is needed to start investigation and conduct the intervention of the proper reuse technology.
+The benefits of reusing an active well are that the well location is known and can be accessed easily, and no additional work is needed to start an investigation and apply the proper reuse technology.

-Risks of reusing an active well are connected to potential exposure to elevated reservoir pressure as well as potential integrity issues and aggressive fluids (that may damage equipment, be difficult to manage, or be dangerous for well technicians).
+Risks of reusing an active well are connected to potential exposure to elevated reservoir pressure as well as potential integrity issues and aggressive fluids that may damage equipment, be difficult to manage, or be dangerous for well technicians.
 It is therefore necessary to assess these risks and to develop a plan for the closure of depleted extraction zones.